What better way to introduce a foldable dog crate to your pups than to play games with them?

 Don’t forget to reward your pooch when they get the toy and bring it back to you.
 You can even use it to play with other dogs.

-Before starting this game, your pup should be in their crate.
+Before starting this crate game for dogs, your pup should be in their crate.
 You need to open the door and reward your dog when they decide to stay put rather than bolting out.

 Step away from the crate and call your pup to come to you.
 When they do, don’t give them any reward.